-SET_MEM_DUMP_START_SEGMENT DAP/ICP command.
+SET\MEM\DUMP\START\SEGMENT\ DAP/ICP command.
 For subsequent packets, it will be an incremental value.

-- Start Address Offset: Represents the 16-bits added to the shifted segment address. - Start Address Segment: Represents the 16-bits which is shifted left by 4 bits and summed with the 16-bit offset value to yield the 20-bit absolute address.
+• Start Address Offset: Represents the 16-bits added to the shifted segment address.

+• Start Address Segment: Represents the 16-bits that is shifted left by 4 bits and summed with the 16-bit offset value to yield the 20-bit absolute address.